-When we see results in an art exhibit or final pieces that are complete and cohesive, it is easy to forget that the ride to get there is rarely a formula, and that varies from artist to artist.
-Wired to Create highlights complexities and goes in depth about the different and opposing ideas that exist within the creators, (play and seriousness, collaboration and solitude, openness and sensitivity) without being dry but rather upbeat, full of memorable quotes and also some practical advice.
+When we see results in an art exhibit or final pieces that are complete and cohesive, it's easy to forget that the ride to get there is rarely a formula, and that it varies from artist to artist.
+Wired to Create highlights complexities and goes in depth about the different and opposing ideas that exist within the creators, (play and seriousness, collaboration and solitude, openness and sensitivity) without being dry.
+In fact, it's rather upbeat, full of memorable quotes and also some practical advice.
 So, here are the 10 things great artists and other creative types do differently:

 The book starts by going back to when we were kids.
-“A spirit of childlike curiosity and exploration is palpable in each of his highly imaginative creations” referring to Shigeru Miyamoto who’s the creator of Super Mario Bros.
+The line “A spirit of childlike curiosity and exploration is palpable in each of his highly imaginative creations” refers to Shigeru Miyamoto, the creator of Super Mario Bros.
 Miyamoto drew inspiration from his childhood, when he used to wander in the forest and play inside caves.

 This points out how crucial imaginative play is during childhood, quoting psychologist Sandra Russ, “Pretend play is where many of the cognitive and affective processes important to creativity occur… because the child is making something out of nothing.

-“Follow your passion” is one of the most widely circulating clichés out there.
-Not to mention one of the most hackneyed, and probably unhelpful career advice.
+'Follow your passion' is one of the most widely circulating clichés out there (not to mention one of the most unhelpful pieces of career advice).
 While the latest science supports the importance of passion in achieving any personally meaningful goal, it also suggests that this thinking is far too simplistic.

 Apart from this, the authors make a distinction between different types of passion and its companion, inspiration.

-All those times you let your mind wander during class at school might have been of benefit scientists say.
+All those times you let your mind wander at school during class might have been of benefit.
 Studies such as the one discussed by the Smithsonianmag on The Benefits of Daydreaming suggest that letting your mind go where it wants to go indicates a high functioning memory.

-Dr Kaufmann and colleague Rebecca McMillan noted mind wandering can be anything but mindless, in fact, it can be suitable for creative incubation.
+Dr Kaufmann and colleague Rebecca McMillan noted mind wandering can be anything but mindless, in fact, it can be suitable for creative incubation:

 Research suggests that an incubation period of mind wandering leads to improvements in creative thinking.
 The next time you’re working hard on a creative project or work assignment that requires intense focus and creative chops, try taking a five- minute daydreaming break every hour or so and see how it affects your ideas and thinking.
 During this break, engage in a simple activity that will allow your mind to wander like doodling or cleaning.

-It is hard to be alone nowadays, or truly experience solitude when “connection” seems to be at your fingertips 24/7, and we make our lives public, voluntarily.
+It's hard to be alone nowadays, or truly experience solitude when 'connection' seems to be at your fingertips 24/7, and we make our lives public, voluntarily.
 Even if many celebrated artists and thinkers are an example of somewhat solitary lives and culture tends to underestimate alone time.